R0T1N00M/OverTheWireBandit/Bandit2 challenge.md

 # Bandit1 -> 2 Challenge
-The password for the next level is stored in a file called readme located in the home directory.
-Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
+The password for the next level is stored in a file called - located in the home directory

 **OverTheWire Levels**
 <br>